PeterDrake/drakepedia/development_tools/command_line.md

 ### Print
 - Sedgewick and Wayne, *Introduction to Programming in Java*, Section 1.1
 - Horstmann, *Core Java, Volume I: Fundamentals, 11th Edition*, Secions 2.1-2.2
+## Questions
+1. :star: What command is used to *compile* a Java program from the command line?
+1. :star: What command is used to *run* a Java program from the command line?
+1. :star::star: A Java program begins with the line `public class Dog {`.
+What must the file containing this program be called?
+## Answers
+1. `javac`
+1. `java`
+1. `Dog.java`